 1. Keep Strategic Goals in Mind

 The strategic plan provides the destination and general outline of what the company wants to achieve.
 Create every piece of the tactical plan with that overall goal in mind.
-Tactical plans get into the nitty-gritty details, so it’s easy to become bogged down in unnecessary information.
+Operational planning like this gets into the nitty-gritty details, so it’s easy to become bogged down in unnecessary information.
 Note why each step of the tactical plan exists, and if it doesn’t make progress toward the goal, eliminate it.

 2. Divide the Plan

 When you know your ultimate destination and the approximate time frame needed to reach it, break up that goal into individual steps.
 Start with where you want to arrive at the end of each month, then each week, and then each day.
 These steps represent your progress and help teams keep track of where they are.
 Breaking up larger projects like this enables you to visualize how you’ll reach long-term goals.

 Once all the steps of the tactical plan have been established, note how many teams you need to achieve success.
 Then organize those teams to handle the different elements of the tactical plan.
 When engaging in corporate planning like this, you should have a good idea of what kind of expertise you have on staff.
 Based on the skills of the available personnel, you can determine where to place each person, so they have the best chance at success.